emmajiugo/flutterwave-cli/README.md

 ## Run Test
 1. Clone the Repo to your local machine.
 2. `cd` into the directory and run `composer install` to install dependencies.
-3. Type in `rave php` to view the available commands.
+3. Type in `php rave` to view the available commands.
 4. To test `card charge` on the terminal, run `php rave test:card`
 5. To test `account charge` on the terminal, run `php rave test:account`
 6. To test `transfer` on the terminal, run `php rave test:transfer`